1964 Texas Longhorns football team

-The 1964 Texas Longhorns football team represented the University of Texas at Austin in the 1964 NCAA University Division football season.
-The Longhorns finished the season as Orange Bowl champions.
+The 1964 Texas Longhorns football team was an American football team that represented the University of Texas (now known as the University of Texas at Austin) as a member of the Southwest Conference (SWC) during the 1964 NCAA University Division football season.
+In their eighth year under head coach Darrell Royal, the Longhorns compiled an overall record of 10–1, with a mark of 6–1 in conference play, and finished second in the SWC behind the University of Arkansas who finished the season undefeated.
+Texas concluded their season with a victory over Alabama in the Orange Bowl.

 In the 1965 Orange Bowl, Tommy Nobis made one of the most famous tackles in the game's history.
 On fourth-and-inches, and clinging to a 21–17 lead, he led his teammates to a game-saving halt of top ranked Alabama's quarterback, Joe Namath.

 Schedule

 A heart-breaking 1-point loss to arch-rival Arkansas at Texas Memorial Stadium kept the Longhorns from repeating as National Champions.
 The Longhorns finished the regular season with a 9–1–0 record and defeated No.1 ranked Alabama in the 1965 Orange Bowl, 21–17.

 1964 team players in the NFL

 The following players were drafted into professional football following the season.